alex-gutev/live_cells/README.md

 two disadvantages:

 * The content of the `TextField` cannot be set externally without a `TextEditingController`.
-* You have to set the value of the cells representing the user input manually in an event handler.
+* You have to manually synchronize the state of the cells with the state of the text field, in an event handler.

 Live cells provides a `CellTextField` widget which allows its content to be accessed and controlled by a `ValueCell`.